 Do you agree?
 Disagree?

 P.S.
-What are the 13 other “poisoned” names?
-The 9 to drop since the 1960s are Ashanti, Catina, Deneen, Farrah, Iesha, Infant, Katina, Khadijah and Renata.
-The other four — Celestine, Clementine, Dewey and Minna — are from the 1800s, a time when SSA data wasn’t too reliable.
+What were the 13 other “poisoned” names in Parker’s analysis?
+The 9 to drop since the 1960s are Ashanti, Catina, Deneen, Farrah, Iesha, Infant, Katina, Khadijah, and Renata.
+The other four — Celestine, Clementine, Dewey, and Minna — are from the 1800s, a time when SSA data wasn’t very reliable.

 Sources: